chirraaggggg/chirraaggggg/README.md

-# Hey, I’m Chirag 👋
+# Hey, I’m Chirag Sharma👋

 I build things for the web and AI.